Dutch return to partial lockdown as Covid surges

 The Dutch government says it will start giving booster jabs in December.

-Covid case numbers are on the rise across much of Europe with neighbouring Germany also mulling fresh restrictions.
+Covid case numbers are on the rise across much of Europe with neighbouring Germany also mulling fresh restrictions and Austria saying it will lock down the unvaccinated.

 © 2021 AFP